 The Brevo CLI handles app creation, credential management, and local testing.
-This quickstart walks you through the fastest path to a working OAuth flow.
+This quickstart walks through the fastest path to a working OAuth flow.

 The CLI prompts you to choose between browser sign-in (default) and API key.
 Browser sign-in opens oauth-cli.brevo.com — credentials are saved to ~/.brevo/credentials.json.